phantom-node/memory_locker/README.md

 ## Testing

-Locking the memory of your app when testing is not needed, and if you use an unsupported OS will brake your app.
+Locking the memory of your app when testing is not needed, and if you use an unsupported OS will break your app.

 As only the `#call` method is being used, you can easily replace `MemoryLocker` with empty lambda `->{}`.